moves-rwth/storm/about.md

 layout: default
 ---

-storm is framework for probabilistic model checking[^1].
-It can be used to verify that models including stochastic behavior satisfy properties.
+storm is a framework for probabilistic model checking[^1].
+It can be used to verify that models including stochastic behavior satisfy a set of given properties.

 # Distinguishing features
 storm distinguishes itself from other probabilistic model checkers by a couple of features: